tdegeus/mate-cluster/pages/tips.rst

 .. code-block:: bash

-  #PBS -l nodes=1:ppn=4:intel
+  #PBS -l nodes=1:ppn=4

-helps the scheduler to assign jobs to nodes such that there are enough resources available (in this example 4 CPUs on on Intel-node).
+helps the scheduler to assign jobs to nodes such that there are enough resources available (in this example 4 CPUs).
 However:

 1. These CPUs are not necessarily used.